iexcloud/docs/source/getting-started/production-ready-core-data.md

 - [Get Historical IEX Cloud Core Financial Data](../using-core-data/getting-time-series-core-financial-data.md)
 - [Querying Datasets](../interacting-with-your-data/querying-data/querying-datasets.md)

-## Query Core Data in the Console
+## Query Core Financial Data in the Console

-The console (requires an Apperate plan) provides Core Dataset information and a SQL interface.
-The Core Datasets are available in the console at [**Data &rarr; Datasets &rarr; Core**](https://iexcloud.io/console/datasets/core).
+The console (requires an Apperate plan) provides Core Financial Dataset information and a SQL interface.
+The Core Financial Datasets are available in the console at [**Data &rarr; Datasets &rarr; Core**](https://iexcloud.io/console/datasets/core).

 ![](./production-ready-core-data/core-datasets.png)

-Click the name of a Core Dataset to see its overview.
+Click the name of a Core Financial Dataset to see its overview.
 Here's the News dataset overview.

 ![](./production-ready-core-data/core-news-dataset-overview.png)